nanobox-io/nanobox-docs/source/boxfile/index.html.md

 - Can only contain lowercase letters, numbers, and dashes
 - Cannot start or end with a dash
-- Connot contain consecutive dashes
+- Cannot contain consecutive dashes

 ## Sections of the Boxfile
 Boxfiles consist of a handful of sections or "nodes": code.build, code.deploy, dev, web, worker, data.
 These are covered in detail in the next few docs, but here are some quick descriptions: